CarmeTeam/Carme-Docu/UserDoc/readme.md

 8. **Job name** (optional)
 9. **Start job** button
 10. **Running jobs**: list of queued and running jobs
-    * NOTE: depending on the availibilit of ressources and user profile quotas, jobs might not start right away
+    * NOTE: depending on the availability of resources and user profile quotas, jobs might not start right away
 11. **Entry Points**: list services running in the job image, click to start
 12. **Job Infos**: system Information on a running job
     * GPU / CPU / Memory assigned to job